 If Scotland is the home of golf, St Andrews really is the golfing Mecca.
-The birth place of the sport, St Andrews is full of golfing history and home to some of the best courses in the country, if not the world.
+The birthplace of the sport, St Andrews is full of golfing history and home to some of the best courses in the country, if not the world.

-St Andrews Links operate the seven courses in the area including the oldest golf course in the world, The Old Course and despite its links to the past, the town (and the golf courses) have developed through the ages to suit the modern game.
+St Andrews Links operate the seven courses in the area including the oldest golf course in the world, The Old Course.
+And despite its links to the past, the town (and the golf courses) have developed through the ages to suit the modern game.

-If you’re planning a trip there, we’ve got a few bits of advice to take in account before you go.
+If you’re planning a trip there, at the end of this article we’ve got a few bits of advice to take into account before you go.
 Although a “once in a lifetime trip”, the amount of golfing options on offer make this a place to come back to over and over again.

-Golf Courses in St Andrews ⛳️
+Golf Courses in St Andrews

 OK, so you’ve made it to St Andrews, but with so many top courses on offer where should you play?